rudecs/openvcloud/docs/Installation/0-MasterSpace.md

 - **ovc_git** holding all configuration of your environment
 - **ovc_master** controlling the environment based on information from ovc\_git
 - **ovc_reflector** provides [reverse SSH connections](https://en.wikipedia.org/wiki/Reverse_connection) to the physical nodes
-- **ovc_proxy** running nginx as a proxy for all port 80 and port 443 communications
+- **ovc_proxy** running NGINX as a proxy for all port 80 and port 443 communications

 The master cloud space can either be installed on